 A common trend being seen in the industry is for electric utilities to decrease the value of net metering credits as more solar is installed within their service territory.
 With this decrease, the industry is seeing a rise in battery storage adoption.

-The guide below has links to all 50 states and DC, walking through some of the solar incentive programs available.
+The table below has links to all 50 states and DC solar incentive program guides.
 The states with the asterisk (*) next to them have been updated for 2025.

 As policies and programs continue to evolve across the country, staying current is essential for both homeowners and solar companies looking to maximize savings and value.
 By following Solar Insure, solar companies can gain quick access to state-specific incentive updates, industry news, and expert tips to serve their customers better.
 Whether you’re navigating rebate timelines, tax credit eligibility, or local incentive structures, having the most up-to-date information helps solar companies and homeowners stay ahead in a competitive market, ensuring homeowners can make well-informed decisions.